w3c/web-advertising/admetrics.md

 whenever the browser executable is updated, or at other times determined by the browser provider.
 An external service with suitable privacy guarantees could also be employed.
-The browser installation or update process would be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a **Unique Browser Identification Database** managed by the browser provider, and accessed only by the **Validation Server**.
+The browser installation or update process would be responsible for creating a unique instance string to be stenographically embedded within the user agent's executable image, and for retaining a copy in a **Unique Browser Identification Database** managed by the browser provider, and accessed only by the **Validation Server**.
 The unique string would be assigned at random and be of sufficient length to mitigate against a brute force attack.